 Support Cultural Traffic click here

-Cultural Traffic returns to Miami to the historic Art Deco style Hampton Inn hotel, centrally located in the vibrant South Beach neighbourhood on 17th street and Collins.
-This years fair will host over forty independent publishers and artists from across the globe.
+Cultural Traffic returned to Miami to the historic Art Deco style Hampton Inn hotel, centrally located in the vibrant South Beach neighbourhood on 17th street and Collins.
+This years fair hosted over forty independent publishers and artists from across the globe.

 London, October 2018 (click flyer for images)

 Focusing on accessibility for a wide audience, this edition of Cultural Traffic Arts Fair was held in the midst of the cafes and bars of East London’s Old Spitalfields Market, creating a welcoming, democratic space for every member of the community to encounter culture and creativity.